-Arsenal's boy wonder Jack Wilshere is ready for England
+Arsenal’s boy wonder Jack Wilshere is ready for double England chance

 JACK Wilshere has been rewarded for his impressive start to the season with Arsenal by being called up for both the senior and Under-21 England squads.

 Wilshere is set for a busy week on international duty as he will play for the Under-21s in the first leg of their European Championship 2011 play-off with Romania at Norwich City’s Carrow Road on Friday night.

 But he will not head to eastern Europe for the second leg, instead joining up with Fabio Capello’s senior squad for the Euro 2012 qualifier against Montenegro at Wembley on Tuesday.

 The double call-up completes a memorable opening two months to the season for the 18-year-old who had not started a Premier League game for Arsenal before the start of the campaign.

 And, as he again illustrated at Stamford Bridge on Sunday, Wilshere can now hold his own against the best the top flight has to offer, and that has not gone unnoticed by Capello and his backroom staff within the England camp.

 “Yes, there will be some new faces.
 Wilshere is one of these”, Capello said when announcing his squad on Monday.